 At River, we actively encourage our clients to self custody their bitcoin.
 This is because, as Bitcoiners, we know that managing your own custody reduces counterparty risk, increases censorship resistance, and enhances privacy.

 By “self custody”, we mean that you are the person responsible for managing the public/private key pairs associated with your bitcoin.
-Becoming comfortable with key management is crucial in Bitcoin, because whoever controls the keys, ultimately controls the bitcoin.
+Becoming comfortable with key management is crucial in Bitcoin, because whoever controls your keys, ultimately controls your bitcoin.

 Not your keys; not your coins!